Postural Orthostatic Tachycardia Syndrome (POTS)

 What is Postural Orthostatic Tachycardia Syndrome (POTS)?

-What are the primary symptoms of POTS?
+What are common symptoms of POTS?

-Rapid heartbeat, dizziness, lightheadedness, and fainting.
+Rapid heartbeat, dizziness, lightheadedness, fainting, headache, fatigue, nausea, and tremors.

 What triggers POTS symptoms?